 Aspirin is an important inhibitor of platelet activation.
 By virtue of inhibiting the activity of cyclooxygenase, aspirin reduces the production of TXA2 by platelets.
 Aspirin also reduces endothelial cell production of prostacyclin (PGI2), an inhibitor of platelet aggregation and a vasodilator.
 Localized to the site of coagulation is a balance between the levels of platelet derived TXA2 and endothelial cell derived PGI2.
 This allows for platelet aggregation and clot formation but preventing excessive accumulation of the clot, thus maintaining blood flow around the site of the clot.
 Endothelial cells regenerate active cyclooxygenase faster than platelets because mature platelets cannot synthesize the enzyme, requiring new platelets to enter the circulation (platelet half-life is approximately 4 days).
 Therefore, PGI2 synthesis is greater than that of TXA2.
 The net effect of aspirin is more in favor of endothelial cell-mediated inhibition of the coagulation cascade.
 This reflects one of the the cardiovascular benefits to low dose administration of aspirin.
 Aspirin also has important effects on inflammatory processes that impact cardiovascular systems (see the Lipid-Derived Inflammatory Modulators page for more details).

 Newer classes of anticoagulation drugs are being developed that function by inhibiting the activation of platelets and their subsequent aggregation.
-The drug clopidogrel: Plavix® (Bristol-Myers Squibb) is an irreversible inhibitor of the ADP receptor on platelet membranes.
-When ADP binds to platelets they are activated and aggregate leading to amplification of the coagulation response, thus Plavix interferes with this process.
+The drug clopidogrel: Plavix® (Bristol-Myers Squibb) is an irreversible inhibitor of the ADP receptors on platelet membranes.
+The primary platelet ADP receptor is a member of the G-protein coupled (GPCR) purinergic receptor family identified as the P2Y12 receptor.
+In addition to P2Y12, platelets express the P2Y1 receptor , however, the role of P2Y1 in platelet activation is not as significant as it is for the P2Y12 receptor.
+When ADP binds to the P2Y12 receptor on platelets they are activated and aggregate leading to amplification of the coagulation response, thus Plavix interferes with this process.
 Plavix is prescribed for the treatment of peripheral vascular and cerebrovascular disease as well as coronary artery disease to prevent the formation of thrombotic plaques.